Georgy-Khachatryan/MeshDecimationTools/README.md

 ```

 ### Continuous level of detail
-Continuous levels of detail build requires you to specify the maximum number of triangles and vertices per meshlet.
-Meshlets are the unit of mesh rendering and LOD swapping.
+Continuous levels of detail are based on meshlets and meshlet groups.
+Meshlets are small sets spatially and topologically adjacent triangles of a single geometry.
+The maximum number of triangles and vertices per meshlet is specified on the build inputs.
 For decimation meshlets are combined into groups of `VGT_MESHLET_GROUP_SIZE`.
 ```
 VgtVirtualGeometryBuildInputs inputs = {};
 inputs.mesh                          = mesh_desc;
-inputs.meshlet_target_vertex_count   = 128;
+inputs.meshlet_target_vertex_count   = 128; // Optimal maximum vertex and triangle counts are hardware dependent.
 inputs.meshlet_target_triangle_count = 128;

 VgtVirtualGeometryBuildResult result = {};